 He arrived at the house later that day, dressed in all black, dark hair slicked back, exactly as she had remembered.
 He came in without even a single glance at her and followed her mother into the kitchen.
 They sat across from each other, her mother still in her nightgown, her chestnut hair wrapped tight in a long, braid, streaked with grey throughout, and he dressed as if he had come in from a funeral.
 Compared to him, she looked so full of life, even now when she just about looked paler and sicker than she ever had.

 "Severus," she began, addressing the man directly, moving to take his hand from across the table.
-When he jerked his hand from her grasp, she continued hoarsely, "I – I don't know what to do.
+When he jerked his hand from her grasp, she continued hoarsely, "I don't know what to do.
 You're the only one I trust enough with something like this."

 He didn't say a word, just held out his hand until her mother handed him the letter.
 He glanced at it for a moment, his eyes hardly even resting on the parchment before he set it down in front of him.
 He still did not speak but looked expectantly at the woman across from him.

 "I swore I would never let her become involved."
-The more her mother spoke, the more upset she got, the more Emily could just barely make it out – the faintest echo of her old accent, not quite as thick as it had been when she was younger, but still distinct.
-She had moved from Nantes long ago, the accent having faded in time, but against her tears it sounded almost as if she had just been there.
+The more her mother spoke, the more upset she got, the more Emily could just barely make it out — the echo of her old accent, not quite as thick as it had been when she was younger, but still distinct.
+She had moved from Paris long ago, the accent having faded in time, but against her tears it sounded almost as if she had just been there.

-His words were cryptic, hiding every answer Emily sought, ignoring every question she asked.
+His words were cryptic, hiding every answer Emily sought, and ignoring every question she asked.
 What was Hogwarts?
 Why did it contact her?

 He sighed.
 "I will be there.
 That's the most I can offer."
 He stood up from his seat and looked down at Noelle as she used her sleeve to wipe the tears from her face.